-Pizza night gets a healthy spin with this vegan Brussel Sprout Pizza!
+Pizza night gets a healthy spin with this vegan Brussels Sprout Pizza!
 In addition to Brussels sprouts, it’s also topped with sun-dried tomatoes, thinly sliced shallots, minced garlic, red pepper flakes, and non-dairy mozzarella cheese.
-This recipe is easy to make, and it’s a fun way to eat your veggies!
+This recipe is easy to make, and it's a fun way to eat your veggies!

 A couple of months ago, I had a hankering for pizza.
 And for some strange reason, I wanted to put Brussels sprouts on it.
 I’m still not entirely sure why.
 I love greens on pizza, and I quite often use arugula, spinach, and broccoli as toppings.
 But this time I had a bag of sprouts in the fridge, and I wanted to use them.

 I had mentioned back in November that I used to hate Brussels sprouts, but they’ve become one of my favorite vegetables.
 I cook with them at least twice a week.
 I love to toss them into salads, roast them, pan sear them, and even stir-fry them.

 Pizza purists may scoff, and others may think that Brussels sprouts pizza is a little too weird.
 But when it made it back in November, I posted a photo on Instagram, and it was pretty popular.
 It got more likes than the mac and cheese I had posted a few days before.
 So, I guess I’m not the only one who likes weird pizzas?

 I had a few requests for the recipe, but I had just thrown things together, so there was no recipe.
 I’ve made the pizza again a few times since then, and I’ve taken the time to write down what I did so that I could share it.